KEEP UP TO DATE ON THE LATEST IN DIGITAL MARKETING

-- Next, we have the middle of our funnel (MOFU); this is where we would look at remarketing to our “warm audience.”
+- Next, we have the middle of our funnel (MOFU); this is where we would look at remarketing to a “warm audience.”
 We want this audience to learn more about our brand and some of our offerings.
-At this step, we want to add some information that the audience may not know yet or some selling points (free shipping, sustainable and environmentally friendly, etc.) to grab their attention.
+At this step, we want to add some information that the audience may not know yet or some selling points (e.g. free shipping, sustainable, environmentally friendly, etc.) to grab their attention.

 - Finally, we have the bottom of the funnel (BOFU).
-This is where we want our users to complete our desired goal; here, we are targeting our “hot” audience—users who are so close to converting or completing the goal but just need that extra little push.
+This is where we want our users to complete the desired goal; here, we target our “hot” audience—users who are so close to converting or completing the goal but just need that extra little push.

-Ad funnels can look different for every brand and their goals.
+Ad funnels can look different for every brand and its goals.
 When creating a brand funnel, you may not use a campaign objective from every category.
-But, it is more about introducing yourself to your audience and slowly providing them with more information until you feel they have had enough interactions with your brand to complete your desired goal.
-When we talk about desired goals for a campaign, it can look different for every brand and their overall marketing/business goals.
-For an e-commerce company, the desired BOFU goal is typically going to be a purchase conversion, whereas, for a new brand, their BOFU goal may be to gain more followers or build an email list.
+But, it is more about introducing yourself to your audience and slowly providing them with more information until you feel they have interacted enough with your brand to complete your desired goal.
+When we talk about desired goals for a campaign, it can look different for every brand and its overall marketing/business goals.
+For an e-commerce company, the desired BOFU goal will typically be a purchase conversion, whereas, for a new brand, the BOFU goal may be to gain more followers or build an email list.

-Ad funnels can help reduce costs to your campaigns by ensuring that you’re reaching the right target market at every step of the funnel.
+Ad funnels can help reduce costs to your campaigns by ensuring you reach the right target market at every step of the funnel.
 This is where ad and audience relevance really come into play.
 Creating a funnel allows you to find and test your cold audiences using less costly objectives.
 For example, let’s send an ad to a cold audience using the catalogue sales objective (promoting products from our online shop).
 We are most likely going to see a way lower conversion rate and a higher cost per conversion than we would if we were targeting someone who has made it all the way through our funnel and has a few products in their shopping cart.
-Facebook is going to reward my business with lower costs for delivering my ad to people who are ready to make that purchase.
+Facebook will reward my business with lower costs for delivering my ad to people who are ready to make that purchase.